rdforte/competitive-programming/README.md

 A lot of parsing questions (valid parentheses, braces, parsing math expressions), and basically anything where 'future data can impact earlier'.
-Another pattern would be monotonically increasing / decreasing stack questions, where you eliminate all entries greater / less than on each iteration.
+Another pattern would be monotonically increasing / decreasing stack questions, where you eliminate all entriesgreater / less than on each iteration.

 ---